-A Tampa-area investment group has expressed interest in purchasing the Tampa Bay Rays and keeping them in the region as Major League Baseball pressures owner Stuart Sternberg to sell the team, according to published reports.
+At least two investment groups with Tampa-area ties have expressed interest in purchasing the Tampa Bay Rays and keeping them in the region while Major League Baseball pressures owner Stuart Sternberg to sell, according to published reports.

-Meanwhile, The Athletic reported that baseball commissioner Rob Manfred and other team owners are trying to convince Sternberg to sell and is even threatening to take away some of the Rays’ revenue-sharing income to force a move.
+Adding to the mix: The Athletic reported that baseball commissioner Rob Manfred and other MLB owners are trying to convince Sternberg to sell and threatening to take away some of the Rays’ revenue-sharing income to force a move.

 “We have assembled an incredible team that shares our vision,” Molloy told the Times.

-Sternberg has given no indication he is interested in selling the team, which has been valued at $1.23 billion by Forbes.
-Sternberg’s group paid $200 million for the franchise in 2004.
+Sternberg has given no indication he is interested in selling the team, but that may not matter.

 The Athletic reported that this year’s end of the collective bargaining agreement between MLB and its player union could lead to negotiations on “ways to lessen the team’s share in revenue sharing or put contingencies around it.”